-Many useful resources are available in the College of the Redwoods Library, including books, reference books, Ebooks, and videos.
-Additional resources may be available at the Del Norte or Humboldt County Libraries and Humboldt State University Library.
+Many useful resources are available in the College of the Redwoods Library, including books, reference books, eBooks, and videos.
+Additional resources may be available at the Del Norte or Humboldt County Libraries and Cal Poly Humboldt Library.
 Visit those libraries' websites to search their catalogs.
 Use OneSearch to find books and other resources about your topic in the CR library and selected, college-level resources on the web.

 Because human sexuality can be studied from many different "angles", the numbers listed below are only examples to get you started - if you find a book that looks interesting, you can browse the shelves nearby to see if there are other books in the same area.

-To read an Ebook, click on the link.
+To read an Ebook, click on the link provided in the record.
 You may be prompted to log in with your student ID number.
 Some Ebooks can be downloaded, look for the instructions.
 Other Ebooks can only be read online, and will "time out" after fifteen minutes if nothing is clicked.